Can dogs eat pumpkin? A vet explains the benefits, risks and how to serve it

 Funnily enough though, the soluble fiber content in pumpkin can come in handy if your dog has diarrhea because it absorbs water and helps bulk up their stool.
 Fiber also acts as a prebiotic which stimulates the growth of healthy bacteria and kills harmful bacteria, so a small amount of pumpkin can help rebalance the gut.

-And as luck would have it, this miracle orange vegetable works wonders for serious constipation too, acting as a natural laxative and softening your dogs stools.
-Start with 1/2 tsp and increase to 2tsp if symptoms persist.
+As luck would have it, this miracle orange vegetable works wonders for serious constipation too, acting as a natural laxative and softening your dog's stools.

 If you find that your four-legged friend is getting tired of the treats you pick up for them from your local store, then pumpkin (prepared the right way) can make for a good substitute.
 There are plenty of recipes for homemade dog treats available online, but here’s a few simple suggestions for your dog to try that includes pumpkin: